mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 Use this to receive information that was sent in SendExtraAI.

+### public virtual bool ShouldUpdatePosition()

+Whether or not this projectile should update its position based on factors such as its velocity, whether it is in liquid, etc. Return false to make its velocity have no effect on its position.
+Returns true by default.

 ### public virtual void TileCollideStyle(ref int width, ref int height, ref bool fallThrough)

 Allows you to determine how this projectile interacts with tiles.
 Width and height determine the projectile's hitbox for tile collision, and default to -1.
 Leave them as -1 to use the projectile's real size.
 Fallthrough determines whether the projectile can fall through platforms, etc., and defaults to true.